The impact of hormone shifts on your metabolism

 Stress is exacerbated by intense exercise and dieting – the most common approach many of us would use to lose the fat.

-Moderate to intense prolonged exercise and restrictive eating patterns (fasting and low carbohydrate) raise cortisol.
+Moderate to intense prolonged exercise and restrictive eating patterns (fasting and low carbohydrate diets) raise cortisol.
 Sustained high levels of cortisol increase insulin, encourages fat storage- especially around the abdomen and lowers immunity.
 You’ll get every bug going around.
-Cortisol increases with exercise and should decline within an hour of ceasing.
-If it remains elevated because you’re not entirely Zen in other areas of your life, it can create a perfect fat storing storm.
-Your body thinks tough times are coming so it will hold on to everything it has to avoid the imagined famine.
+Cortisol increases during exercise but should decline within an hour of ceasing.
+If it remains elevated because you’re not a creature of calm in other areas of your life, it creates a perfect fat storing storm.
+Your body thinks tough times are coming so it will hold on to everything it has to avoid the imagined future famine.

 Hypothyroid or Hypercortisol?

 Cortisol also has a relationship with your thyroid.
 High cortisol blocks the activity of your active thyroid hormone (T3) and reduces your metabolic rate5.
 You’ll feel dog-tired and like you’re struggling for energy.
-You may have all the symptoms of hypothyroid but still a normal range TSH which is often the only thyroid test used.
+You may have all the symptoms of hypothyroid but still, record a normal range TSH on a blood test.
+Often TSH is the only test used to assess thyroid function.

 The pregnenolone steal